AdaptiveMotorControlLab/WorkspaceTemplate/README.md

    * [DataJoint](https://www.datajoint.com/) examples for managing and querying scientific data pipelines - these are a must; use minimally for data + meta data storage, and use it to automate things you do daily (preprocessing, running DeepLabCut, etc!)
    * [Templates for common workflows and schema management are here!](https://docs.datajoint.com/elements/)

+7. **Style Guide for overall code & project management**

+   * Tips and practices for code, manuscripts, and figures.

 ---